global-synchronizer-foundation/configs/processes/new-whitelisted-ip.md

 #### 1. Prepare the Change and Submit a Pull Request

-Submit a pull request (PR) to the GitHub repository: [global-synchronizer-foundation/configs-private](https://github.com/global-synchronizer-foundation/configs-private)
+Submit a pull request (PR) to the GitHub repository: [global-synchronizer-foundation/configs-private](https://github.com/global-synchronizer-foundation/configs-private).
+If you are not a maintainer, create it via a GitHub fork.

 When preparing the PR, consider the following:
   - Make changes in the file `configs/<network>/allowed-ip-ranges.json` where `<network>` is the network you wish to add the IP for (DevNet, TestNet or MainNet)